emilybache/Encryptor-Refactoring-Kata/README.md

 Credits
 -------

-I got this code from Jeroen Megerink and David Baak, from their repo on github: https://github.com/daafith/Encryptor-Maven- Thankyou for permission to use it.
+I got this code from Jeroen Mengerink and David Baak, from their repo on github: https://github.com/daafith/Encryptor-Maven- Thankyou for permission to use it.